“An informative, poignant, and ultimately uplifting account of healing.” – Kirkus Reviews

 The memory that surfaced was old, but the jagged edges were still sharp.
 “My dad came home from work one day and went out to the garage to do something.
 I was in my room doing a school assignment.
 I think I was in third or fourth grade.
 Anyway, three seconds after he went outside, he was right back in the house screaming for me.”

 I closed my eyes, trying to conjure the old terror I used to feel at the sound of my name.
-It came back surprisingly easy, the recipe having been used so many times: two parts urge to run, one part gut cramp like I need to use the bathroom, one part overwhelming desire to cease existing.
+It came back surprisingly easily, the recipe having been used so many times: two parts urge to run, one part gut cramp like I need to use the bathroom, and one part overwhelming desire to cease existing.

 “Justin Boyd!” my dad shouted.
 He always used my first and middle names when he was mad.
 “Justin Boyd!”

 I flew out of my room and met him at the back door.
 When he was enraged, speed was of the essence.
 My mind raced, trying to come up with a source for his ire.
 What could I have done?
 He hadn’t even made it to the garage before whatever it was caught his attention.
 Had I forgotten a task he’d assigned me?
 Something in the back yard I was supposed to do?

 He grabbed me by the ear, one of his favorite control points, and dragged me out the back door.
 I knew a beating was inevitable at this point, and tears of resignation began to form against my will.

 “What the hell is this shit?”
 He shook his fist as he spoke, driving spikes of pain deep inside my skull.

 The searing pain in my eardrum was making me dizzy, and I tried to move my head in time with his hand so he wouldn’t tear my ear off.
 “I don’t know what you mean!”